OpenTTD/OpenTTD/README.md

 Use the example file (openttd.cfg-example) as a starting point for customizing the server.

+As an alternative, use this prebuilt image: `docker pull moriartee/openttd-server`

 ## 2.0) Contact and Community

 'Official' channels